Regular subcategories in bounded derived categories of affine schemes: Regular subcategories of

 It follows that we have an equivalence

 We remark that these two categories are not regular, though they have a classical generator~$R$.
-Indeed, suppose $\Perf(R)$ has a strong generator, then $R$ is a strong generator of $\Perf(R)$.
+Indeed, suppose $\Perf(R)$ has a strong generator, then by Remark~\ref{remark_allstrong} $R$ is a strong generator of $\Perf(R)$.
 Assume $\Perf(R)=\langle R\rangle_n$.
-It follows then from Ghost Lemma (see Lemma~\ref{lemma_sss}) that $\Ext_R^i(M,N)=0$ for all finitely generated $R$-modules $M,N$ and $i>n$.
+It follows then from Ghost Lemma (see Lemma~\ref{lemma_ghost}) that $\Ext_R^i(M,N)=0$ for all finitely generated $R$-modules $M,N$ and $i>n$.
 Therefore $\gldim(R)\le n$, a contradiction. \end{example}

 Now we turn to the proof of Theorem \ref{theorem_regular} in the general case.
-The proof will proceed in several steps.
-Let $G\in \TT$ be a generator.
-In the course of the proof it will be convenient for us to use the following full strict subcategories of $D(\qcoh X)$:
+Let $G\in \TT$ be a strong generator of $\TT$.
+In the course of the proof it will be convenient for us to use the following strictly full subcategories of $D(\qcoh X)$, which are introduced in Section~\ref{section_regularcategories}: